Blendify/blender-manual/blender_docs/manual/about/contribute/style_guides/writing_guide.rst

   Their contents may be summarized or simply omitted.
-  -- Such lists are only showing what is already *obvious* in the interface and end up being a lot of text to read & maintain.
+  -- Such lists are only showing what is already *obvious* in the interface and end up being a lot of text to read and maintain.
 - Avoid documenting changes in Blender between releases, that is what the release notes are for.
   We only need to document the current state of Blender.
 - Unless the unit a value is measured in is obscure and unpredictable, there is no need to mention it.